salvo-rs/salvo/crates/oapi/docs/derive_to_schema.md

 # Enum Optional Configuration Options for `#[schema(...)]`
 * `example = ...` Can be method reference or _`json!(...)`_.
 * `default = ...` Can be method reference or _`json!(...)`_.
-* `title = ...` Literal string value.
-Can be used to define title for enum in OpenAPI document.
-Some OpenAPI code generation libraries also use this field as a name for the enum. __Note!__  ___Complex enum (enum with other than unit variants) does not support title!___
 * `rename_all = ...` Supports same syntax as _serde_ _`rename_all`_ attribute.
 Will rename all
   variants of the enum accordingly.
 If both _serde_ `rename_all` and _schema_ _`rename_all`_
   are defined __serde__ will take precedence.
-* `symbol = ...` Can be used to define alternative path and name for the schema what will be used in the OpenAPI.
+* `symbol = ...` Literal string value.
+Can be used to define alternative path and name for the schema what will be used in the OpenAPI.
 E.g _`symbol = "path::to::Pet"`_.
 This would make the schema appear in the generated OpenAPI spec as _`path.to.Pet`_.